 But let’s start from the beginning: What is breast engorgement?

 An engorgement is an accumulation of liquids: liquid, blood, plasma… in your breast in the first days after birth.
 The blocked liquid forms a swelling and prevents the exit of milk through the nipple.
 This causes pain and inflammation and makes it impossible for the baby to breastfeed.

-Why does ingurgitation happen?
+Why does engorgement happen?

-How can I solve a breast engorgement?
+How can I remove breast engorgement?

 How long can an engorgement last?

 Following all the above recommendations, it should be cleared in 24 to 48 hours.
 Your breast will improve if you follow all the above measures and the engorgement will eventually disappear completely.